 We support the chief executive officers ("CXOs") at our client organizations, including the chief information officers ("CIOs"), chief technology officers ("CTOs"), chief operating officers ("COOs"), and chief digital/ marketing officers ("CDOs/ CMOs") in solving their most critical issues, including reducing total cost of ownership, accelerating time-to-market, increasing productivity, improving innovation velocity, expanding into adjacent markets and/or new revenue segments, and enhancing the customer experience delivered by their organizations.
-Our digital transformation and innovation ("DTi") solutions support the business growth imperative by delivering targeted and differentiated solutions that help our clients expand their addressable markets as well as develop go-to-market strategies supporting new revenue streams.
-To improve IT efficiencies and reduce the cost of IT operations, we use our operational excellence ("OE") basket of solutions to help our clients consolidate applications into platforms, rationalize IT infrastructure, and deliver transformational, industry-focused solutions, thereby enabling our clients to deliver modern, efficient and agile enterprise application platforms.
+Virtusa's newly formed Digital Business Strategy Group ("DBSG") helps clients reimagine their business and develop strategies to digitally transform their business, and retain and strengthen their competitive advantage in the markets they serve.
+Our digital engineering services ("DES") support our clients' business growth imperative by delivering targeted and differentiated solutions that help our clients expand their addressable markets, as well as develop go-to-market strategies supporting new revenue streams.
+To improve IT efficiencies and reduce the cost of IT operations, we use our operational excellence services ("OES") to help our clients consolidate applications into platforms, rationalize IT infrastructure, and deliver transformational, industry-focused solutions, thereby enabling our clients to deliver modern, efficient and agile enterprise application platforms.
 Our deep expertise in core technology services allows us to help our clients to lower total cost of ownership of their overall IT investments.
 We also combine industry specialization with our core services to deliver high-impact solutions in critical business functions that help our clients transform their business performance and gain competitive advantage in the markets in which they operate.

-We are at the cusp of the fourth industrial revolution ("4IR"), driven by the convergence of technology innovation, changing consumer expectations, supply chain expansion, and emergence of disruptive start-ups, that is fundamentally changing the way businesses operate.
-We operate in markets and industries where the combination of a growing millennial population and rapid advances in key technologies like mobility, big data analytics, social media and cloud computing are providing disruptive opportunities for progressive business leaders to break down barriers and expand market-share.
-We enable our clients to leverage technology innovations to provide the distinctive millennial customer experiences demanded by digital consumers who are increasingly looking for services that are available 24×7 without interruption, location aware and highly customized to their social likes and dislikes.
-As part of our DTi solutions, we provide end-to-end consulting, user experience design, technology selection, and implementation and support services, which allow our clients to understand emerging consumer demand in their markets of operation and develop, and execute to, a roadmap to transform their business and enhance their competitive differentiators.
+We are on the cusp of the fourth industrial revolution ("4IR"), driven by the convergence of technology innovation, changing consumer expectations, supply chain expansion, and emergence of disruptive start-ups, that is fundamentally changing the way businesses operate.
+We operate in markets and industries where the combination of a growing millennial population and rapid advances in key technologies, like mobility, big data analytics, social media and cloud computing, are providing disruptive opportunities for progressive business leaders to break down barriers and expand market-share.
+We enable our clients to leverage technology innovations to provide the distinctive millennial customer experiences demanded by digital consumers who are increasingly looking for services that are available $24 \times 7$ without interruption, location aware and highly customized to their social likes and dislikes.
+Our DBSG services help our clients understand business threats and opportunities in their industries and develop strategies to mitigate these threats and capitalize on the emerging opportunities, while preparing the business to digitally transform and position itself better in the emerging digital business environment.
+As part of our DES solutions, we provide end-to-end consulting, user experience design, technology selection, and implementation and support services, which allow our clients to understand emerging consumer demand in their markets of operation and develop, and execute to, a roadmap to transform their business and enhance their competitive differentiators.
 Commoditization of IT services and the emergence of as-a-service models are putting tremendous pressure on our clients' IT organizations to improve the way they manage IT operations and lower the overall cost of IT.
-Our OE solutions enable our clients to improve operational and IT efficiencies through the innovative use of automation, effort compression and IT simplification.
+Our OES solutions enable our clients to improve operational and IT efficiencies through the innovative use of automation, effort compression and IT simplification.